biomedbigdata/website/content/authors/maximilian_harl/_index.md

 ---
 # Display name
-name: Norman Roggendorf
+name: Maximilian V. Harl

 # Username (this should match the folder name)
 authors:
-- norman_roggendorf
+- maximilian_harl
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Student Intern
+role: Student Research Assistant

 organizations:
 - name: Chair of Experimental Bioinformatics